OpenRailAssociation/osrd/CONTRIBUTING.md

 - End-to-end tests are required for stable and critical features.
   [Playwright](https://playwright.dev/) is used to write these tests.
 - To write unit test use [vitest](https://vitest.dev/).

+### Integration tests

+- Integration tests are written using [pytest](https://docs.pytest.org/) under the `/tests` folder.
+- Test as much as you can when adding a new api.